aabiji/voxel/src/noise.md

 Perlin noise has limitations though.
 It doesn't scale well to higher dimensions, it has noticable directional artifacts.
 [Simplex noise](https://en.wikipedia.org/wiki/Simplex_noise) solves that while also being easier to implement and more efficient.
+I don't fully understand the math behind the algorith, but the wikipedia page on how to implement the algorithm is pretty straight forwards.